Authorities abandon 'zero-tolerance' for immigrant families - Sentinel Colorado

 “I think there is very, very powerful consensus on both sides of the aisle that reunification should be done immediately,” Blumenthal said.
 “These stories are gut-wrenching and heartbreaking of children 6 and 7 years old, separated from their parents, not know where they are and the parents not knowing where their children are.”

 U.S. defense officials said the administration had chosen two military bases in Texas to house detained migrants.
-The officials identified the bases as Fort Bliss and Goodfellow Air Force Base.
+An official says Fort Bliss will house families and Goodfellow Air Force Base will house detained unaccompanied children.
 They spoke on condition of anonymity because they were not authorized to speak on the record about a pending announcement.

 As many as 2,300 children were separated from their migrant parents from the time the administration adopted the zero-tolerance policy until June 9, officials have said.